Placenta Encapsulation FAQ

 Are there any reasons why I could not have my placenta encapsulated?

-You cannot encapsulate your placenta if you have any blood related diseases, have had a bacterial infection during your pregnancy or if the placenta has been left out to long.
+You cannot encapsulate your placenta if you have any blood related diseases, have had a bacterial infection during your pregnancy or if the placenta has been left out to long or if you have a fever or are ill during your pregnancy.

 What areas do you cover?